mhmirza/DataViz/finalproject2.md

 ### Changes Based on User Feedback
 Based on user research, I have categorized the suggestions under three umbrella elements:

+**1. Images:**
-**1. Images:** Users felt that the use of images corresponding to the title of each section helped convey a strong message.
+* Users felt that the use of images corresponding to the title of each section helped convey a strong message.
 However, the choice of images gave a sense that fast fashion has propagated in recent years due to the purchase decisions made by women.
 To rectify this, I have decided to include/ replace a few images which include gender neutral content and categorically mention in the description for survey visualization that the sample included individuals with varying demographics.
-For sections with graphs, use images which are less busy or decrease the transparency of the existing images to improve visibility and comprehension of the visualizations.
+* For the sections with graphs, I intend to use images which are less busy or decrease the transparency of the existing images to improve visibility and comprehension of the visualizations.

+**2. Graphs:**
-**2. Graphs:** Use a single color in the visualization for "How Fast is the Fashion Market Expected to Grow."
-In the chart, _"Brands are racing to keep the "newness" factor in fashion alive"_, only highlight the inventories for Apparel stores and move the rest to the background by using gray.
-For the visualization, _"Are we spending less on clothes"_, replace it with a line chart or change the scale of the existing chart so that the falling trend is more prominent.
-Cut down the pop up information for the tree map on _"Estimated Value of Child Labor for EU Imports"_ to only show the sub-category name and value.
-Choose more appropriate colours for the visualizations that are aligned with the overall theme of the presentation.
-I intend to imporve the format and placement of the Tableau heat map since it seems to be unclear and interrupts the final call to action as suggested by interviewee 3.
+* I will use a single color in the visualization for "How Fast is the Fashion Market Expected to Grow."
+* In the chart, _"Brands are racing to keep the "newness" factor in fashion alive"_, only highlight the inventories for Apparel stores and move the rest to the background by using gray.
+* For the visualization, _"Are we spending less on clothes"_, replace it with a line chart or change the scale of the existing chart so that the falling trend is more prominent.
+* I intend to cut down the pop up information for the tree map on _"Estimated Value of Child Labor for EU Imports"_ to only show the sub-category name and value.
+* I will try to choose more appropriate colours for the visualizations that are aligned with the overall theme of the presentation.
+* I intend to imporve the format and placement of the Tableau heat map since it seems to be unclear and interrupts the final call to action as suggested by interviewee 3.

+**3. Texts:**
-**3. Texts:** Moreover, to ensure users process the key statistics, I would follow another suggestion provided by interviewee 2 to highlight using infographics key statistics in the section for _"Why should we be concerned?"_ and _"Who should we blame?"_.
+* To ensure that the users process the key statistics, I would follow another suggestion provided by interviewee 2 to highlight key statistics in the section for _"Why should we be concerned?"_ and _"Who should we blame?"_.
+I could consider the use of [Canva](https://www.canva.com/tools/logo-maker-q1/ irgwc=1&utm_medium=affiliate&utm_source=MaxBounty.com%20ULC&clickId=QHoSZ1wbDxyIWExTom1RhQC8UkG2Syx1yzfcRw0) or [Infogram](https://infogram.com/) to make it more conspicuous.
+* The section _"Who should we blame?"_ could highlight additional information regarding the use of child labor, specifically in the fast fashion industry.
+If I am able to find the data, I would include additional statistics regarding this impact as suggested by User 3.

 ## Moodboard